 The MHS is a one-year program designed for students who are interested in advancing their knowledge in one of the department’s content areas and strengthening their research and analytic skills.

-The MHS Online program is designed for professionals to further their career and enhance skills in program evaluation, research methods, and life course perspectives with a focus on maternal and child health.
+The MHS Online program is designed for professionals to further their career and enhance skills in program evaluation, research methods, and life course perspectives.
+The area of interest that is currently available online is Maternal and Child Health.

 The MSPH is a two-year program in which students gain practical knowledge and skills in life course, population, program management, policy, quantitative methods, and core PFRH areas of interest.